Email Connected Service

 Step 1

-First step of the Email connected service configuration using OAuth 2.0, is configuration of the connected account.
-In case email connected service and account has been configured before, it will be available for selection in "Account" drop down.
+The first step of the Email connected service configuration using OAuth 2.0, is the configuration of the connected account.
+In case the email connected service and account have been configured before, it will be available for selection in the "Account" drop-down.

-Leave default selection "Create New" in the "Account" selectbox to create new account and fill in the following required fields and click 'Next'.
+Leave the default selection "Create New" in the "Account" select box to create a new account, fill in the following required fields and click 'Next'.

 Connected_Services_config_2.jpg